 - These mouthwatering vegan coconut flour cookies are quick and easy to make.

-- This simple balsamic baked asparagus is a flavorful, nutritious side dish.
+- This simple balsamic roasted asparagus is a flavorful, nutritious side dish.

 - This easy flaxseed muffin recipe is vegan and refined sugar free.